samathaluca/new-lazycamp/README.md

 * Book from a fast, reliable and trustworthy online system.
 * Have the option to phone/email or chat if I have questions.
 * To be able to book from my mobile phone then have all the details sent to my mobile phone in an email with simple process then only having to give my name and email address on arrival.
-* Not needing to check in during office hours because all access details and pitching information will automatically come to my phone at the time of booking in a precitable format including detailed directions from nearest landmark.
+* Not needing to check in during office hours because all access details and pitching information I need will automatically come to my phone at the time of booking in a preditable format.

 Lazycamp meets all these needs because:

 * Unavailable campsites are listed beneath all available sites for instant information on whether or not a site can be booked.
 * The focus of the site design has been instant view of what the user wants in the right location.
 * The booking process is fast.
+* I can add and amend my booking easily.
 * An email is sent to the user and the business user with all the details needed.

 #### Business Goals